Exactly How Technology Can Make Reading Better

 Most teachers know what close-reading is.
 The part that I found most interesting was the seemingly alien idea of technology promoting patient reading.
 Apps, for example—how on earth can a tablet or an app or an iPad or headphones or some other gadget help with the focus, patience, curiosity, and will to sit with a text and make sense of it?
 The opposite seems more likely.

 But that’s a matter of design.
 Of strategy.
 Of context.
-At one point, books were considered “technology” during a move from oral storytelling to written record.
+At one point, books were considered ‘technology’ during a move from oral storytelling to written record.
 The same with certain kinds of binding, the printing press, and so on.
-Throughout history, reading has been altered by technology.
+Throughout history, reading–like nearly everything else–has been altered by technology.

 Reading is just the communication of ideas through alphanumeric symbols.
 I’m not sure what this represents such hallowed ground for teachers, but it does.
 Personally I’d be more concerned with reading habits, reasons for reading, the quality of reading materials, etc. Symbols change, forms change, media change.
-See the gif animations that demonstrate how a student feels when “bae won’t respond to them.”
+See the gif and memes and language and acronyms that become words and words that become metaphors again.
 This is your audience, and these are the symbols they gravitate towards.

 With more personalization, more access, and more connectivity, we should be creating a generation of close-readers that can’t get enough.
 So if we’re not, the question is, why isn’t that happening?
 The pieces are there.